 The Company has established rules against bribery or corruption, which prohibit employees from accepting gifts from other people in a business relationship.
 To ensure effective implementation, every employee has been trained in relation to these rules.
-Furthermore, the Company has set up a Whistleblower policy (details of which can be found on the Company's website), and Brockman encourages stakeholders to pursue and report any misconduct, fraudulent or corrupt practices, breaches of rules, coercion or harassment.
+Furthermore, the Company has set up a whistle blower policy, and Brockman encourages stakeholders to pursue and report any misconduct, fraudulent or corrupt practices, breaches of rules, coercion or harassment.
 Active channels are in place for employees to report directly in the event of any potential source of bribery/corruption in any business execution.
 Training and circulation of news from the Independent Commission Against Corruption (ICAC) has also been provided for employees and directors to discourage any form of corruption.

 Brockman takes a zero tolerance approach to corruption and bribery and is committed to acting professionally, fairly and with integrity in all our business dealings.
-Our Whistleblower policy encourages employees to report on any incidences of fraud, misappropriation of funds or corruption, while the reporters' privacy is completely protected.
+Our whistle blower policy encourages employees to report on any incidences of fraud, misappropriation of funds or corruption, while the reporters' privacy is completely protected.

-The Whistleblower policy is designed to support and assist the Group to promote a culture of ethical corporate behaviour, thereby providing an environment in which stakeholders (internal and external) are able to report any issue they genuinely believe breaches the Group's Code of Conduct, or any other reportable conduct.
+The whistleblower policy is designed to support and assist the Group to promote a culture of ethical corporate behaviour, thereby providing an environment in which stakeholders (internal and external) are able to report any issue they genuinely believe breaches the Group's Code of Conduct, or any other reportable conduct.